rail-pay/rail/packages/subgraph/README.md

-# Subgraph definitions for sidechain data unions
+# Subgraph definitions for vaults

 ## NOTE: If new smart contracts are deployed